Last Updated on by Jeremy

 This is truly an instance of your mileage may vary.

 As I come from the background of using an SEO plugin simply to edit my meta title and description, I find both plugins to be effective at what they do.
 However, when testing out some of my posts for keyword usage I do appreciate how easy Rank Math is to follow for improving my scores (and therefore keyword integrations), and its easy import feature from Yoast was an easy enough sell to get me to start switching my sites over to investigate this aspect a bit more.

 Even though I've been blogging for over a decade, it is funny how even I still miss some basic SEO principles when writing new posts, and making one or two changes has allowed me to take some posts with scores in the 30s to the 80s very quickly in Rank Math, whereas in Yoast may have simply gone from red to yellow with a bit less nuance.
 Perhaps I've been conditioned to the 100 point scale thanks to using Keysearch for years, but it feels rewarding to see that jump all the same and is a bit more inspiring to make me want to go back and check all my other posts.

 But at the end of the day, I have to ask- does switching help with SEO in the long run with regards to SERPs, clicks, and the other aspects that actually matter?
-I have to admit, that remains to be seen.
-Thankfully, I'm developing a test to look into this one on my main blogs and will report back soon!
+The answer is that it truly depends.

 Have you tested out Yoast and Rank Math?
 What do you think about the two and which one did you ultimately settle on?
 Comment below to share!